ghibo/mageia-prime/README.md

 	/usr/sbin/mageia-prime-uninstall -b

 you can switch back to the Intel drivers, but without having to disable nouveau.modeset again.
-Then for subsequents switch you can use just:
+So,for subsequents switches you can just use:

 	/usr/sbin/mageia-prime-install -b -z